arifegulsah/arifegulsah/README.md

 ### Hi there 👋

 I am Gülşah, a software engineering student, from Turkey.
-I really enjoy AI technology and am interested in Python🐍 and its libraries.

 - 📖 To reach my articles published on Medium: https://medium.com/@arifegulsaherol
 - 📫 How to reach me: arifegulsaherol@gmail.com